-The El Paso Sun Bowl Parade is celebrating it’s 81st year!
+The El Paso Sun Bowl Thanksgiving Day Parade is celebrating it’s 83rd year!
 Click HERE for more information!

-The Bald Eagles are returning to Texas, and can be seen all across the state!
+16. See a Wild Bald Eagle These migratory birds returning to Texas each Fall to nest and raise their young before returning to the North for the Summer months, and can be seen all across the state!
 While it’s great to wait and see them with their newly hatched babies in winter, you can see them flying and returning to their nest NOW!
 Click HERE for my list of recommended places to see them!

 Keep Having Fun in the Texas Sun!

 Having Fun in the TEXAS Sun is on PINTEREST!
 Use it as a quick resource to find activities in different Texas towns!
 Click HERE!

 © Having Fun in the Texas Sun , 2017.
 Unauthorized use and/or duplication of this material without express and written permission from this blog’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Having Fun in the Texas Sun with appropriate and specific direction to the original content.